Kaimahi Huke Kōwaro

 - set fuses and detonate explosives

-- carry out safety checks on machinery, equipment and vehicles, and work areas
+- carry out safety checks on air quality, machinery, equipment, vehicles and work areas

 Skills and knowledge

-- the ability to operate mining or quarrying machinery
+- how to operate mining or quarrying machinery

 - mechanical skills to diagnose faults and carry out basic repairs

 - health and safety regulations

 Miners and quarry workers:

 - often work long hours and usually do shift work, including nights, weekends and being on call